Instrument used to measure wind speed

 5. **Ultrasonic Anemometer**

-This type uses ultrasonic sound waves to measure wind speed and direction.
+This type uses sound waves that are too high for humans to hear.
+Ultrasonic sound waves anemometer determine wind speed how fast the wind blows and which way it is going.
 It provides strong and accurate results in a small design.

 6. **Hot-Wire Anemometer**

-This device uses a thin wire that gets hot from electricity.
-It measures airflow by checking how fast heat leaves the wire into the moving air.
+This device has a thin wire.
+It heats up when electricity flows through it.
+It speeds measured airflow by checking how fast heat leaves the wire into the moving air.

 Each type of anemometer has its own features and accuracy levels.
-They are useful in different situations.
-So, choosing the right instrument depends on the application and context.
+They are helpful in many situations.
+Choosing the right instrument for wind speed depends on what you need it for and the situation.
 This choice helps ensure the best performance.

 Applications of Anemometers